-Purple corn (often referred to as blue corn) is botanically the same species as regular table corn.
+Purple corn is botanically the same species as regular table corn.
 By a twist of nature, purple corn produces kernels with one of the deepest shades of purple found anywhere in the plant “kingdom.”
 Modern research has shown that purple corn contains cell-protecting antioxidants with the ability to inhibit carcinogen-induced tumors in rats.

 Delving deeper, the most abundant anthocyanin found in purple corn, called “C3G” (3-0-D-glucoside6,7), also known as cyanidin-3-O-glucopyranoside, eight has been keeping researchers very busy lately.
 In several tests designed to assess the potential health benefits of this anthocyanin, one study after another has proven its antioxidant strength.